mobarski/morty/README.md

     lcall 0
 ```

-Lambda functions are using stack frame of the parent.
+Lambda functions are using the stack frame of the parent.
 They are not closures and should not be shared if they are using parent's local variables.

 ## Conditionals